 How do you start doing that?
 With an email.

 When you’re managing and leading this sales team member, they have to be setting meetings with allocators.
 Every allocation starts with an initial meeting.
 Nothing can happen without that.

 So, in order to get these meetings, you have to send that first email.
 The subject line of these emails should contain the person’s name, and a direct call to action, outlining the date and time you want to meet.
 This lets the know exactly what to expect within the email.

 For more details on how to write an email that packs a punch, you can read our 5 tips on getting your emails opened and responded to.

 We’ve thrown a lot at you all at once, but now it’s time to hit the ground running.

-Finally, start creating your plan of attack, whether you choose to do this by firm size or by city, so that you can start running reports on them.
+You’ll want to be sure they are up and running using The Dakota Way sales methodology.
+Then, start creating your plan of attack, whether you choose to do this by firm size or by city, so that you can start running reports on them.
 Over time, you’ll start to see your number of prospects decrease, and your “evaluations,” “red zone” and “final presentations” categories growing.
-This is how you will know your team is beginning to see the traction you want within the RIA channel.
+This is how you will know your team is beginning to see the traction you want within RIAs.